ffizer/ffizer/README.md

     -v, --verbose    Verbose mode (-v, -vv (very verbose / level debug), -vvv) print on stderr

 SUBCOMMANDS:
     apply               Apply a template into a target directory help                Prints this message or the help of the given subcommand(s) inspect             Inspect configuration, caches,... (wip)
-    upgrade    Self upgrade ffizer executable
+    show-json-schema    Show the json schema of the .ffizer.yaml files test-samples        test a template against its samples upgrade             Self upgrade ffizer executable
 ```

 #### Self upgrade the executable